-Holiday travel season is quickly approaching, which means a lot of excitement and possibly a lot of stress.
+Holiday travel season is here, which means a lot of excitement and possibly a lot of stress.
 The airport crowds will be massive, luggage will be lost, and there will probably be delays somewhere along the way.
 Usually these headaches are unavoidable, so be sure to pack a lot of patience and a positive attitude.
-Here are some helpful tips to prevent you and your family from a holiday travel meltdown as you try to make your way to your destination.
+Here are some helpful tips to survive holiday travel with kids and prevent a travel meltdown as you try to make your way to your destination.

-The holidays are hectic for us all, so when we have to pack bags and travel to a destination, the stress amplifies.
-Here are some tips for maintaining some calm while traveling by air, and if you need tips for the road, you’ll want to check out our other post how to survive a holiday road trip with kids.
+The holidays are hectic for us all, so when we have to pack bags and travel, the stress amplifies.
+Here are some family travel tips for maintaining calm while traveling by air, and if you need tips for the road, you’ll want to check out our other post how to survive a holiday road trip with kids.
 However, you travel, may it be safe, and may you enjoy your destination once you reach it.

 How to Survive Holiday Travel with Kids

 Whether you’re traveling by yourself, or with kids in tow, this is the easiest way to prevent the possibility of delays or missed connections.
-During the winter there is the added concern of weather delays, so if you can limit yourself to one plane ride, it’s the best way to go.
+Traveling with a toddler on a plane or an infant can be difficult to begin with, so do yourself a favor and eliminate any stops if possible.e During the winter there is the added concern of weather delays, so if you can limit yourself to one plane ride, it’s the best way to go.

 2. Book a flight that leaves early in the day

 Is it a hassle to wake up at 4:00 a.m. for an early morning flight?
 Absolutely.
 However, you are more likely to encounter less traffic on the way to the airport and enjoy fewer delays by taking the earlier flight in the morning.
 Hopefully, you (and the kids) can catch up on lost sleep on the plane ride or just go to bed early the first night you arrive.

 3. NEVER, EVER, fly on the day before and the Sunday after Thanksgiving